uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 ### Declaring and Calling Functions

-When programming we often have to perform some common actions over and over again.
+In our programs we often need to perform multiple common actions over and over again.
-For example we might want to get the list of tasks assigned to a user at multiple parts within our software.
+For example we might want to get the list of tasks assigned to a user at various parts of our task application.
-Instead of writing code that (essentially) does the same thing multiple times we could use a **function**.
+Instead of writing code that (essentially) does the same thing again and again we could use a **function**.

 Within the **function definition** we would specify what statements should be executed.
 Then we can write a **function call** (also called **function invocation**).
 This would then actually execute the statements specified in the definition.

-We can simply group common actions into a function and then just call the function whenever we need to execute those actions.
+We can use this mechanism to group common actions into a function and then just call the function whenever we need to execute those actions.

 Here is a very simple function definition: